margo/specification/system-design/specification/margo-management-interface/api-requirements-and-security.md

         sig1=:<base64(signature)>:
     ```

-> Note: The server MUST use the 'created' value to detect and prevent replay attacks.
+> Note: The server MUST use the `created` timestamp from the signature input to detect and prevent replay attacks.
+Requests with a `created` timestamp older than a configurable validity window (e.g., 5 minutes) or in the future (allowing for clock skew) MUST be rejected.

 #### Workload Fleet Manager Web-Service
 - On receiving the message from the Device Client, the Workload Fleet Management's web service MUST do the following :